Leo Tolstoy

 5

 Rich or poor, strong or weak, every idle person is a scoundrel.
 Everyone should learn a craft, a real manual labor.
 Only through labor can one discover one of the best and purest joys.
-The more difficult the labor, the greater the joy of rest that follows.
+The more arduous the labor, the greater the joy of rest that follows it.

 — After Rousseau